antony-palacio/antony-palacio/README.md

 For 6 years I've worked as a Chemical Engineer in Hot Fill food & retort processing, Aseptic Liquid Food Processing and Building Automation System controls.
-I'm working towards enhancing my skillset in Python and Javascript.
+I'm working towards enhancing my skillset in Python, Javascript and Kotlin.